ruricolist/cloture/README.md

 Cloture is closer to Clojure than to ClojureScript.
 Among other things, the plan is to support Clojure’s concurrency primitives (`atom`, `ref`, `agent`, `future`, `promise`).
 However, Cloture follows ClojureScript in making exclusive use of protocols - interfaces are not used or supported.
 Protocol names are also derived from ClojureScript.

+Like ClojureScript, Cloture supports `(catch :default)` to catch everything.

 ## A note about FSet

 Cloture uses [FSet][] seqs, maps, and sets to implement Clojure vectors, maps, and sets, respectively.
 This involves [a few hacks][fset-hacks] to FSet that might possibly affect other programs using FSet.